Cohomology of the moduli space of non-hyperelliptic genus four curves: Kirwan blow-up

 In conclusion, we proved the following: \begin{prop} The indexing set $ \calR $ of the Kirwan blow-up, such as the fixed loci $ Z_R^{ss} $, for $ (3,3) $ curves in $ \PP^1 \times \PP^1 $, can be described as follows: \begin{enumerate}[(i)] \item $ R_{C}:= \SL(2, \CC)$, diagonally embedded in $ G^0 $, and in this case $ Z_{R_{C}}=Z_{R_{C}}^{ss}=\{ 3C \} $ is the triple conic. \item $ R_D:=\{ (\diag(t, t^{-1}), \diag(t, t^{-1}), 1): t\in \CC^* \}\cong \CC^*$ and in this case $ Z_{R_D}^{ss}=\PP\{ ax_0^3y_1^3+bx_0^2x_1y_0y_1^2+cx_0x_1^2y_0^2y_1+dx_1^3y_0^3 \}\smallsetminus \{ a=b=0, c=d=0 \} $ is the set of D-curves. \item $ R_{A}:=\{ (\diag(t, t^{-1}), \diag(t^3, t^{-3}), 1): t\in \CC^* \}\cong \CC^* $ and in this case $ Z_{R_A}^{ss}=\PP\{ ax_0^3 y_0y_1^2+bx_1^3y_0^2y_1 \} \smallsetminus \{ a=0, b=0 \} $ is the set of \textit{A-curves}. \end{enumerate} Moreover, the following holds:

 \end{prop}

 We recall that the Kirwan's partial desingularization process consists of successively blowing-up $ X^{ss} $ along the (strict transforms of the) loci $ G\cdot Z_R^{ss} $ in order of dim$ R $, to obtain the space $ \widetilde{X}^{ss} $, and then taking the induced GIT quotient $ \widetilde{X}/\!\!/G $ with respect to a suitable linearisation.
-In our situation, we get the diagram